Melbourne Beyond 5 Million, revisited

 Vol 2.
 Density and localised economies

 Melbourne in 2018

-Melbourne is a success story: it is an attractive city where people want to live and do business, but with this success come ever-increasing challenges.
-While much has been done in the past eight years to plan for a bigger city and to invest in infrastructure, we are not not keeping up.
+Melbourne is a success story: it is an attractive city where people want to live and do business, but with this success comes ever-increasing challenges.
+While much has been done in the past eight years to plan for a bigger city and to invest in infrastructure, we are not keeping up.
 Marvellous Melbourne is at a tipping point, potentially threatening our prosperity and liveability.